• HOME

 Let’s break down the argument:

-END OF CHOTBOT'S RESPONSE (LAYMAN'S TAKEAWAY: That was a shockingly well reasoned argument for America's voters transitioning to PKQ-controlled Congresses.)
+END OF CHATBOT'S RESPONSE (LAYMAN'S TAKEAWAY: That was a shockingly well reasoned argument for America's voters transitioning to PKQ-controlled Congresses.)

 Then the AI chatbot was asked about what is probably the most disheartening of our society's S-G realities when instructed to address the ELEPHANT in the room: the Semmelweis reflex or Semmelweis effect (from Wikipedia): the [reflexive tendency] to reject new evidence or new knowledge because it contradicts established norms, beliefs, or paradigms.